 Prostate Contrast Imaging and Biopsy

-Contrast enhanced ultrasound (CEUS) may improve the visualization of the prostate and better detect specific areas of cancer.
+Contrast-enhanced ultrasound (CEUS) may improve the visualization of the prostate and better detect specific areas of cancer.
 CEUS uses intravenous contrast to better visualize areas of increased blood flow within the prostate, which may be indicative of latent prostate cancer.

 Global research has produced numerous studies demonstrating improved prostate cancer detection with the use of contrast-enhanced ultrasound biopsy techniques.
 Vascular areas visualized and targeted for biopsy using these techniques yield improved cancer detection rates.

-Targeted biopsies using CEUS of the prostate have higher yield for prostate cancer detection and may prove useful for the initial evaluation of patients with elevated PSA6.
+Targeted biopsies using CEUS of the prostate have a higher yield for prostate cancer detection and may prove useful for the initial evaluation of patients with elevated PSA6.

 You can find additional information on the referenced and all CIVCO products at www.CIVCO.com.